-I now jumped from using paper (that I had to stretch) to watercolour artboard.
-This rigid surface helps me to faithfully record the mingling of my cascading pigments within water as they react together naturally to create delicate veils of colour and colliding effects.
+My next step was to start using rigid surfaces.
+Artboard helps me to faithfully record the mingling of my cascading pigments within water as they react together naturally to create delicate veils of colour and colliding effects.
+My ‘gravity painted’ landscapes sell at my solo exhibitions, as well as with the Bath Society of Artists and at First-View Gallery in Wiltshire.

 Links: